 Internal Ownership

-They built internal capabilities and understanding, reducing dependency on external vendors for ongoing operation and evolution.
+They built internal capabilities and understanding, reducing dependency on external vendors for ongoing operation.
+The goal isn't to eliminate consultants.
+It's to make sure your organization can stand on its own when the engagement ends.

 Appropriate Scope